-X-rays are usually taken to evaluate for arthritis and any other distortion of the bones and joints.
+X-rays are usually taken to evaluate for arthritis.
+They will assess joint alignment and joint space.
+They can see if there is calcification in the soft tissue or loose bodies.
+X-rays can identify if there is a current or prior fracture.
 For special situations, other tests may be considered such as an MRI or CT scan.

-Treatment for stiff hands may include stretching exercises for the joints and muscles to help loosen them.
-Different types of splints or casts may be used to stretch the tight joints and regain more motion (Figures 1 and 2).
+Different types of splints or casts may be used to stretch the tight joints and regain more motion (see Figures 1 and 2).
 Surgery may be needed if other treatments are not working or if the pain is affecting hand function.
 Any surgical procedure will typically require significant hand therapy post-surgery.
 Without therapy, the stiffness may return.

-Your hand surgeon will help you decide the best approach for your individual situation.
-Success depends on the combined efforts of the surgeon, therapist and patient.
+Your hand surgeon will help you decide the best approach for your situation.
+Successful recovery depends on the combined efforts of the surgeon, therapist, and patient.

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.